Fashion Retail Academy

-The Fashion Retail Academy is a vocational training college in the Tottenham Court Road area of London, England.
+The Fashion Retail Academy is a vocational training college in the Moorgate area of London, England.

 It was founded as a National Skills Academy in 2005 by M&S, Next, Experian, F&F and Arcadia, with funding from the UK government.
 Philip Green, chairman of the Arcadia Group, contributed between £5 million and £12 million.
 It opened in 2006 with about 200 students, and has since taught over 12,000 students.

 The Fashion Retail Academy trains people to work in head office roles within the fashion industry, working with over 140 UK brands and retailers to provide industry enrichment like work experience.
 Diploma courses run from six months to two years, and undergraduate degree courses are condensed across two years.
 They also offer fashion and retail apprenticeships.
 In 2022, the Academy launched specialist online courses.

 In April 2017, students from the college took part in the Future Retail Challenge at the World Retail Congress in Dubai.

 Molly-Mae Hague, an English social media influencer and runner-up in the fifth series of reality dating show Love Island, studied at the Fashion Retail Academy.
 She has been the creative director of fashion brand PrettyLittleThing since 2021.
 In her recent book publication, she referred to her time at the academy as "probably one of the best decisions of my life.
 It was such an amazing two years, I had so much fun."
+Social media influencer and actress Bel Priestley studied at the academy but later dropped out.

 Several alumni have also been chosen as part of Drapers 30 Under 30 including Thom Scherdel, a buyer at The Idle Man, in 2015 and Alannah Gold, international digital trading manager at River Island, in 2022.

+In August 2024, the Fashion Retail Academy announced that it had appointed its first Patron, Lord Rose of Monewden.
+Lord Rose was CEO of Marks & Spencer, one of the Academy's founding partners, when it opened in 2005.